ravennevermoreneverless/obsidian/5.0 — everything else/everything about you, chai..md

 - sting (red) & cigarettes (10 max.)

-- the "zonrox as hand soap" incident
+- the "zonrox as hand soap" incident inside an alcohol bottle

 - she loves "your call" by secondhand serenade (she can name all their songs)